hrishi-6887/Accenture/Hackathon/README.md

 # 🚀 Hackathon Experience: PAC HACK 2024 & Hack2Future 2024

-This repository showcases my participation and learnings from two impactful national-level hackathons in 2024.
-These events provided hands-on opportunities to collaborate, build innovative solutions, and learn from mentors and peers.
+This repository showcases my participation and learnings from two exciting national-level hackathons in 2024.
+These events provided me with the opportunity to brainstorm, code, collaborate, and present real-time solutions with a team under time constraints.

 ---